Babies at Weddings: What Did I Learn?

 It may seem hard to find a baby toy out there that DOESN’T make noises, but they are out there.
 Annoying sounds bother me.
 This includes baby toys.
 So me being me, Jaxon has at least one toy that doesn’t make any noise.
 Although I did not take it with me to the wedding, I did take his pacifier to keep him quiet during the ceremony.
 There is another wedding coming up in June.
 If I take Jaxon, he will definitely have something quiet to play with.
 If that doesn’t keep him quiet, I will purposely sit near the back so I can make a quick exit if he becomes upset.
 I want to take him everywhere possible, but I also want to be courteous of those around me, and not have a loud baby interrupting the ceremony.

 Unless your baby is already eating table food, take snacks to your event with you.
 My fat baby is still primarily breastfed, but this weekend, he ate a little bit of everything!
-He doesn’t have teeth yet, but he got to nibble on a little bit of mashed potatoes and rice.
+He doesn’t have teeth yet, but he got to nibble on a few mashed potatoes and rice.
 LOL.
 However, the wedding reception took place right in the middle of one of his feeding sessions, so I also had a bottle handy, and some dissolvable banana rusks.
 When I have a full baby, I have a happy baby.
 Heck, you might even do well with taking some snacks for yourself!

 Those are just a few things that I learned from our first wedding experience together.
 We had a blast, his family loves holding and playing with him, and he still looked good in his onesie and sweatpants, with no socks!
 As for our plane ride from New Orleans to Chicago, he pooped and I had to change him in that TINY bathroom.
 The flight attendant failed to mention that the lavatory at the front of the plane has a changing table.
 I also had to nurse on the plane.
 Marquis is one of my best supporters on my breastfeeding journey, and we made nursing in public work!